hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/modifiers.rst

 .. reference::

-   :Panel:     :menuselection:`Sidebar region --> Modifiers --> Modifiers`
+   :Panel:     :menuselection:`Sidebar region --> Modifiers`

-F-Curve modifiers are similar to object modifiers, in that they add non-destructive effects, that can be adjusted at any time, and layered to create more complex effects.
+F-Curve modifiers are similar to object modifiers, in that they add non-destructive effects that can be adjusted at any time and layered to create more complex effects.

-Like object modifiers, F-Curve modifiers are evaluated from the top down.
+Modifiers are evaluated from top to bottom.
-In other words, the top modifier is calculated first and consequent modifiers are calculated in order.
-Modifiers can be moved by dragging the modifier box from the top right.
+You can change their order by dragging the dots in their top right corner.

 Interface
 =========